Personal injury protection (PIP) covers medical expenses for you and your passengers after an accident.

-Personal Injury Protection (PIP) coverage is the portion of a car insurance policy that provides medical expense and work loss coverage for you and your passengers after a car accident, regardless of fault.
-PIP coverage is often a requirement in "No Fault" states, as it covers your injuries, no matter who caused the accident.
+Personal Injury Protection (PIP) coverage is the portion of a car insurance policy that provides medical expenses and work loss coverage for you and your passengers after a car accident, regardless of fault.
+PIP coverage is often a requirement in "No-Fault" states, as it covers your injuries, no matter who caused the accident.

 - You commonly drive with passengers in your vehicle who could hold you responsible for their medical expenses if they were injured in an accident.

 - You don’t have a great health insurance plan.
 Comprehensive health insurance coverage renders PIP or medical car insurance less necessary.
 If in doubt, check with your healthcare provider.

 Personal injury protection insurance is a “no-fault” coverage.
 Meaning even if you are determined to be at fault in an auto accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
 It replaces the standard bodily injury liability portion of your insurance policy.
 PIP can also be used to recover lost wages and rehabilitation services.

 - Wost wages